winterji/KIV-ISW-LyraGameCaptureTheFlag/docs/07-Assignments.md

 1. **Correctness.** Your agent does what your design says it should do — verifiable in the gameplay debugger.
 2. **Justified design.** Your choices map cleanly onto agent concepts from Kubík.
 You can explain *why* you chose the architecture you did, citing the relevant sections, not just *what* it does.
 3. **Evidence.** Some quantitative evaluation, however informal.
 "Wins 7/10 matches" beats "feels stronger".
 4. **Code hygiene.** Follow the patterns in [06 — Extending the AI](06-Extending-the-AI.md).
-Don't paste your logic into the existing assets; subclass or fork.
+Inherit from `B_ISW_AI` — do not edit the shared baseline assets directly.
 5. **Polish.** Stretch goals like nicer behavior, animation, or coordinated team play are appreciated but not required.

-Read at least one classmate's project at the end of term — comparing different agent architectures on the same game is part of the learning [Kubík 2004, §3.2].
+Read at least one classmate's project at the end of term — comparing different agent architectures on the same game is part of the learning [Kubík 2004, Chapter 3.2].